Nauja/ue4-pixelperfect2d-sample/README.md

 ![PixelSnap](https://github.com/Nauja/ue4-pixelperfect2d-sample/raw/master/docs/editor-pixelsnap.gif)

-To do that, you can copy the default material used for sprites and modify it to offset the positions of vertex to make sure they fall correctly on the grid:
+To do that, you can copy the default material used for sprites and modify it to offset vertex positions to make sure they fall correctly on the grid:

 ![PixelSnapMaterial](https://github.com/Nauja/ue4-pixelperfect2d-sample/raw/master/docs/editor-pixelsnapmaterial.png)